11 Best Business Bank Accounts for LLC in 2025

 Oxygen – Best For Freelancers

 Looking at Oxygen’s website, you might think it’s a fashion magazine or trendy boutique.
 However, it offers a business checking account through its online-only bank.
-There is a fee-free option and, unusually, options with an annual fee.
-Oxygen is perfect for a freelancer that is just looking to separate their personal and business finances.
+There’s a fee-free option and, unusually, options with an annual fee.
+Oxygen is perfect for freelancers looking to separate their personal and business finances.

 Fees

 Interestingly, Oxygen divides its services into the elements Earth, Water, Air, and Fire.
-It calls these loyalty tiers that are created to help business owners succeed in their own way.
+It calls these loyalty tiers that help business owners succeed in their own way.

-The Earth tier is the most basic offering and comes at no fees.
-The savings option in the Earth tier earns you up to 0.50% APY.
-Water is the next tier that costs $19.99 per year.
+The Earth tier is the most basic offering and comes with no fees.
+The savings option earns you up to 0.50% APY.
+Water is the next tier, which costs $19.99 per year.
 It offers a range of features plus 1.00% APY on savings.
-Air and Fire tiers cost $49.99 and $199.99 annually and offer an APY of 2.00 and 3.00% on savings.
+The Air and Fire tiers cost $49.99 and $199.99 annually, offering an APY of 2.00 and 3.00% on savings, respectively.

 Interest Rates

 Oxygen has some lucrative interest rates with its savings option for each tier.
-You can earn with an APY of 0.50%, 1.00%, 2.00%, and 3.00% on the Earth, Water, Air, and Fire elements respectively.
-These interest rates are quite a bit higher than even Bluevine and American Express Business Checking, which offer up to 2.0% and 1.3%, respectively.
+You can earn with an APY of 0.50%, 1.00%, 2.00%, and 3.00% on the Earth, Water, Air, and Fire elements, respectively.
+These interest rates are higher than even Bluevine and American Express Business Checking, which offer up to 2.0% and 1.3%, respectively.

 Lending

-Since Oxygen is only a mobile banking app and not a full-fledged bank, it offers no lending options.
+Since Oxygen is only a mobile banking app, not a full-fledged bank, it offers no lending options.

 • 5% Cashback rewards